-With Notes in iOS 9 and OS X El Capitan and later, you can turn a list into an interactive checklist with a single tap.
+With Notes, you can turn a list into an interactive checklist with a single tap.
 Or easily add a photo, map, or URL to a note.
 You can even draw a sketch with your finger on your iPhone, iPad, and iPod touch.
 And thanks to iCloud, everything in your Notes are kept up to date across all your devices.
-So you can create a note on your Mac and check it on your iPhone when you’re on the go.
+So you can create a note on your Mac and use it on your iPhone when you’re on the go.

 To use the latest Notes features, all you have to do is upgrade.

 When you update your device to iOS 9 and later or OS X El Capitan and later, and open Notes for the first time, you see the option to upgrade.
 Choose Upgrade Now, then both your notes on your device and your notes on iCloud.com upgrade.
 And if you sign in to iCloud with the same Apple ID on your other devices with the latest version of iOS and macOS, any changes you make to a note on one device instantly appear on all your other devices.